reyjes15/Dex2c-DptShell-Protection/README.md

 ```

 **4. Retrieve Protected Assets**
-Depending on the protection method you selected in the tool, the final protected APK will be automatically generated and saved in specific output folders inside the `MOD` directory:
+Depending on the protection method you selected in the tool, the final protected APK will be automatically generated and saved in specific output folders inside the `/storage/emulated/0/MOD/` directory:

 * 📁 **`MOD/DEX2C/`** ➔ Contains APKs protected with **Dex2C Only**.
 * 📁 **`MOD/DPT/`** ➔ Contains APKs protected with **DPT Only** OR the **Dex2C + DPT Shell Combo**.